-The range of simple, short and straight-to-the-point videos were hyper-targeted based on a viewer’s previous searches.
+The range of simple, short and straight-to-the-point videos were hyper-targeted based on a viewer's interest in a certain topic.
 This would position Pure Blonde as an extremely relevant product aligned with viewer individual interests, goals and lifestyles.

-Women searching for “how to run training intervals” would be served the Pure Blonde ad featuring a female runner.
-A man searching for “crossfit” would see an ad with a male lifting weights in a crossfit gym.
-A woman searching for yoga-related content in French would watch a female striking a yoga pose.
+Women watching “how to run training intervals” would be served the Pure Blonde ad featuring a female runner.
+A man interested in “crossfit” would see an ad with a male lifting weights in a crossfit gym.
+A woman watching yoga-related channels in French would watch a female striking a yoga pose.
 The tagline “Cheers for your effort” would appear in the most relevant language for each individual viewer.